open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-This will emit a log showing the same trace as before, but now from the
+When you run this server and access the `/rolldice` route, the collector process
-collector process.
+will emit a log showing the two spans created from the request:

 <details>